twilightcity-net/flow-insight/README.md

 3) Open up a terminal window and navigate into a secure place where you store source code.
 The run the  git command:

 `git clone https://github.com/twilightcity-net/twilightcity-desktop.git`

+4) On mac arm64 architecture, electron is not yet supported, workaround this issue by using x64 packages:

+export npm_config_arch=x64

 4) Using yarn, install the projects module dependencies with the following command in the terminal: